Koshy04/Project-Lume/README.md

 *Note*: This is my first time making a repo readme.
 Excuse the terrible explaination.

+# Usage
+Head to the main.py in Lume_project and run it.
+Once the bot is running.
+Head to discord and type !help.

 # Personal Notes
 If you have any problems or want to suggest something, join the discord server.
 I'll mostly be there.